shlomif/why-openly-bipolar-people-should-not-be-medicated/README.md

 my successes.

-Most of my screenplays, stories, bits, factoids, [the few videos I have on YouTube](https://www.youtube.com/user/ShlomiFish) (they are very lame compared to the videos of Taylor Swift, but they are a start), [my tweets](https://twitter.com/shlomif) etc. were inspired by thoughts I had during hypomanias, and I quite enjoy it.
+Most of my screenplays, stories, bits, factoids, [the few videos I have on YouTube](https://www.youtube.com/user/ShlomiFish) (which are very lame compared to the videos of Taylor Swift, but they are a start), [my tweets](https://twitter.com/shlomif) etc. were inspired by thoughts I had during hypomanias, and I quite enjoy it.